 Generally, getting the labor certification is the most difficult part in the process of sponsoring a foreign employee for permanent residence.
 If the employer passes this hurdle the immigrant petition for alien worker is usually approved without complications.

-Call our office at (844) 522-7752 request a free immigration consultation with Los Angeles immigration attorney.
+Call our office at (310) 943-1171 request a free consultation with a Glendale Immigration lawyer fast and easy.